tarantool-php/client/README.md

 > *Note*
 >
-> Using packer classes provided by the library require to install additional dependencies which are not bundled
+> Using packer classes provided by the library require to install additional dependencies,
-> with the library directly.
+> which are not bundled with the library directly.
 Therefore, you have to install them manually.
 > For example, if you plan to use PurePacker, install the [rybakit/msgpack](https://github.com/rybakit/msgpack.php#installation) package.
-See the "[suggestion](composer.json#L21-L22)" section of composer.json for other alternatives.
+> See the "[suggestion](composer.json#L21-L22)" section of composer.json for other alternatives.

 ## Tests